About the Program

 The Common Reading Experience is a new initiative that the Office of Undergraduate Studies launched in cooperation with the Division of Student Affairs for academic year 2013-2014.
 With the slogan of “One Book – Global Connections,” the goal is to involve students, faculty and the University community in a lively discussion about important world issues connected to a common reading.

-Freshmen students will have the course integrated into their Freshman composition and University Experience courses.
-Other faculty teaching in both undergraduate and graduate courses are making plans to include parts of the book into their coursework.
+Freshmen students will have the course integrated into their Freshman composition and Academic Foundations courses.
+Other faculty teaching in both undergraduate and graduate courses are making plans to include parts of the book in their coursework.
 A series of events are being developed by various offices, such as New Connections, Residential Housing and Education, Faculty Fellows, and Parent & Family Relations.
 There will be a session in the Frontier Forum series and other prominent university events to involve undergraduate and graduate students in this year-long focus on the common reading.

 The Common Reading Program is designed to provide USF students with a common intellectual experience to generate discussion, promote critical thinking, and instill a sense of community among students, faculty/staff, and alumni.
 The USF Common Reading Program will: